 Are you moving money from one account to another to meet an unusual shortfall this month or are you hiding the financial reality of income vs. expenses from your spouse?
 Are you hiding cash in a drawer each week … just in case?

 What level of honesty is helpful in a relationship and when is your behavior crossing the line?

 We think any intentional misrepresentation of hiding or spending money is “financial infidelity” and not healthy for your relationship.
 BUT bullying someone about money every single day is not what we’re recommending either.

-In fact, any bullying or controlling in a relationship is harmful.
-You are an adult partnership not a parent and a child.
+In fact, any bullying or control in a relationship is harmful.
+You are an adult partnership, not a parent and a child.

 If you feel like you are being controlled in your relationship when it comes to money here are 3 Steps to Take To Stop a Money Controller: